...

 14) Swimming with a whale shark

-If you arrive in the Yucatán between May and September, don’t miss the biggest local attraction – swimming with the giant shark (whale shark).
-These largest known sharks are between 8-10 meters long, but they feed only on plankton.
-If you decide you want to swim with whale sharks, there are organised trips in Isla Mujeres, Holbox and Cancún.
+If you arrive in Yucatán between May and September, definitely don’t miss the biggest local attraction – swimming with whale sharks.
+These largest known sharks are between 8-10 meters long but feed only on plankton.
+If you decide you want to swim with whale sharks, organized tours are available on Isla Mujeres, Holbox, and in Cancún.

 Is Yucatan safe?